microsoft/chat-copilot/README.md

 ### Instructions

 1. Create an [application registration](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app) for the frontend web app, using the values below
-    - `Supported account types`: "_Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)_"
+    - `Supported account types`: "_Accounts in this organizational directory only ({YOUR TENANT} only - Single tenant)_"
     - `Redirect URI (optional)`: _Single-page application (SPA)_ and use _http://localhost:3000_.

 2. Create a second [application registration](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app) for the backend web api, using the values below:
-    - `Supported account types`: "_Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)_"
+    - `Supported account types`: "_Accounts in this organizational directory only ({YOUR TENANT} only - Single tenant)_"
     - Do **not** configure a `Redirect URI (optional)`

+> NOTE: Other account types can be used to allow multitenant and personal Microsoft accounts to use your application if you desire.
+Doing so may result in more users and therefore higher costs.

 > Take note of the `Application (client) ID` for both app registrations as you will need them in future steps.